synapsecns/synapse-contracts/contracts/router/docs/README.md

 ### `SwapQuoterV2` overview

-`SwapQuoterV2` is a periphery contract for `SynapseRouterV2`, which contains the information about the pools that are used for bridging (and quoting).
-This contracts tracks two categories of pools:
+`SwapQuoterV2` is a periphery contract for `SynapseRouterV2`, which contains the information about the pools that are used for bridging (and quoting). `SwapQuoterV2` functions are exposed in the `SynapseRouterV2` contract, so for the end user there is no need to interact with `SwapQuoterV2` directly.
+The following documentation describes how Router and Quoter contracts interact with one another, which is abstracted away when one interacts with `SynapseRouterV2` contract or the SDK.

+`SwapQuoterV2` tracks two categories of pools:

 1. Pools that could be used for swaps on origin chain only.
 2. Pools that could be used for swaps on both origin and destination chains.
 These pools are mapped to a bridge token, therefore a given bridge token could only have one whitelisted pool.

-Pools from both categories must implement `IDefaultPool` interface, but their internal logic might be more complex.
+> Pools from both categories must implement `IDefaultPool` interface, but their internal logic might be more complex.
 For example, `LinkedPool` contracts implement this interface, but under the hood they aggregate a collection of pools into one big pool.

 ### High-level bridge quote workflow

-1. `destChain.SynapseRouterV2` is called to fetch the list of bridge symbols that could be used to receive `tokenOut` on the destination chain.
+1. `SynapseRouterV2` on destination chain needs to be called to fetch the list of bridge token symbols that could fullfil `tokenIn -> tokenOut` cross-chain swap.
-2. `originChain.SynapseRouterV2` is called to fetch the list of quotes for swaps from `tokenIn` to the bridge tokens denoted by the symbols from step 1.
-Only pre-configured pools are used for this step.
+2. `SynapseRouterV2` on origin chain is called to fetch the list of `SwapQuery` quotes for swaps on origin chain that could fullfil `tokenIn -> tokenOut` cross-chain swap.
-3. `destChain.SynapseRouterV2` is called to fetch the list of quotes for swaps from the bridge tokens to `tokenOut`, assuming quotes from step 2 are bridged to the destination chain.
-Only whitelisted pools are used for this step.
+3. `SynapseRouterV2` on destination chain is called to fetch the list of `SwapQuery` quotes for swaps on destination chain that could fullfil `tokenIn -> tokenOut` cross-chain swap.
    > The returned quote will include the bridging fee that will be taken by the protocol.
-4. The best overall quote is selected, and corresponding `SwapQuery` structs from steps 2 and 3 are returned.
+4. The best overall quote is selected, and corresponding `SwapQuery` structs from steps 2 and 3 are returned, as well as the bridge token symbol.

 > Note: to include the alternative Adapters in the quoting process, following steps need to be taken before going to step 3:
 >
-> - `adapterSDK.quoteSwap()` is called to fetch the list of quotes for swaps from `tokenIn` to the bridge tokens denoted by the symbols from step 1.
-All the trade paths supported by the given adapter could be used for this step.
-Note that every Adapter might have a different API for fetching the quotes.
+> - `adapterSDK.quoteSwap()` is called to fetch the list of alternative `SwapQuery` quotes for swaps on origin chain using this alternative adapter.
 > - Quotes from step 2 are replaced with the better quotes from the adapter.

 ### Low-level bridge quote workflow